robmsylvester/sheepy/README.md

 write here.
 1. Any command line args you want to add can be done with the add_model_specific_args class method as seen in the other data module examples.
 1. Optionally create a model (lightning module) Base transformer classifiers are already written, but you might have some extra engineered features that you wish to concatenate using the augmented_transformer_classifier, for example.
-1. Make sure the name of your data module and model are registered in `sheepy/src/config/module_mappings.py` to point to your class.
+1. Make sure the name of your data module and model are referenced in some sort of runner script. `examples/main.py` is a runner script that you can use by default for your code.
+You can place the data module mapping in DATA_MODULE_MAPPING.
+You can place the model mapping in `models/__init__.py`
 1. Create a shell script that calls the experiment class pointing at whatever arguments you need to specify.
-See the examples and `main.py`
+See the examples and, again, reference `main.py`
 1. You'll want to register your code changes py reinstalling the setup script: `python setup.py install`

 ## FAQ